The Essential Saltwater Pool Maintenance Routine

 Cleaning Your Pool Regularly

-The next part of maintaining a saltwater pool is cleaning the pool regularly.
-This is where things start to differ from cleaning a regular chlorine pool.
+There are a few aspects of cleaning a saltwater pool that differ from cleaning a regular chlorine pool.
 Many popular tools and cleaning devices aren’t as durable in saltwater pools, so you must ensure you get one designed for the environment you’ll be using it in.

 You also need to pay attention to how the cleaning functions.
-Constant splashing from pool water could lead to high concentrations of salt on the outside of your pool liner, ultimately leading to significant damage over time.
+Constant splashing from pool water could lead to high concentrations of salt on the outside of your pool liner and your pool decking, ultimately leading to significant damage over time.

 You should not see salt crystals anywhere in your pool.
 If you see them starting to grow on anything, there’s something wrong with your swimming pool, so refer to the manufacturer’s instructions and address the problem as soon as possible.